-Jane has written a self-help book Bringing Up a Challenging Child at Home and a ‘parent’s perspective’ chapter in Genetics of Mental Retardation about her experiences with Chrissy, who has a rare genetic disorder that was not diagnosed until she was 21.
+Jane previously worked as a freelance journalist, writing about learning disability and health issues, among other things.
+She has written a self-help book Bringing Up a Challenging Child at Home and a ‘parent’s perspective’ chapter in Genetics of Mental Retardation about her experiences with Chrissy, who has a rare genetic disorder that was not diagnosed until she was 21.

 Jane lives near Winchester in Hampshire with her husband.
 Chrissy lives nearby in supported living with 24-hour care and visits her family regularly.